ETH Certificate in Advanced Studies in Digital Health, First Cohort February 2022

 - Personalized human-delivered behavioural interventions are neither scalable nor financially sustainable.

-To support individuals interested in Digital Health to better understand the need, design, implementation and assessment of digital health interventions for chronic and mental health conditions that allow caregivers to scale and tailor long-term treatments to individuals in at sustainable costs.
+The overall goal of this CAS is to support individuals interested in Digital Health to better understand the need, design, implementation and assessment of digital health interventions for chronic and mental health conditions that allow caregivers to scale and tailor long-term treatments to individuals at sustainable costs.